HL7/fhir-exchange-routing-ig/input/pages/specification.md

 - be a valid [FHIR service base URL](https://www.hl7.org/fhir/http.html#root)
 - be a unique URL associated only with the destination.

-**Note: Handling when an HIE plays the role of an aggregator.** In the case where the HIE is the entity serving the FHIR resources (acting as an aggregator that stores/serves the resources to the originator, and there is no visibility to the source systems):

-- The HIE is considered the destination, the public URL is that of the HIE, and the source entities would not be visible in the exchange
+_Note: Handling when an HIE plays the role of an aggregator._ In the case where the HIE is the entity serving the FHIR resources (acting as an aggregator that stores/serves the resources to the originator, and there is no visibility to the source systems), the HIE is considered the destination, the public URL is that of the HIE, and the source entities would not be visible in the exchange

 #### Sharing of URLs among the destination and partner intermediaries